cpt-John/WebDev_GUVI/README.md

 # Setup SERVER at backEnd\server_DB_setup.php

+# Developed in XAMPP with Apache server ,PHP and MySQL

-# is setup to work with MySQL
+# is setup to work with MySQL also writes to a server.json at backEnd\server.json

 # Register , Login , View Profile , Edit Details